Updated on April 26th, 2022 by Felix Martinez

-At first glance, PennantPark Floating Rate Capital (PFLT) has great appeal for income investors.
-That’s because PennantPark has a staggering 9% dividend yield.
+At first glance, PennantPark Floating Rate Capital (PFLT) has great appeal to income investors.
+That’s because PennantPark has a staggering 8.3% dividend yield.

 PennantPark is one of over 100 stocks in our coverage universe with a 5%+ dividend yield.
 You can see the entire list of 5%+ yielding stocks by clicking here.